Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

-How much time do you need at the miradores?
+How much time do you need at these lookout points?
 Not much.
 I was fine with just a few minutes at each stop, though Los Chiapa Mirador has a restaurant if you’re starving.
 We wolfed down two quesadillas for 60 pesos ($3).

 The miradoras are a great place for posed photos, but keep in mind that the facilities are very basic.
 Most didn’t have bathrooms.
 Los Chiapa Mirador had a bathroom — but none of the toilets were flushing and there was no running water nor soap.

 Chiapa de Corzo

 Chiapa de Corzo is a beautiful town near Sumidero Canyon, and one of Mexico’s Pueblos Mágicos.
 Pueblos Mágicos are smaller towns throughout Mexico that Mexico Tourism has highlighted for their “magical” cultural value, whether it’s for natural beauty or unique traditions.

 If you happen to be near a Pueblo Mágico, you should go!
 I’ve enjoyed the ones I’ve visited so far, like Izamal in the Yucatán, Sayulita in Nayarit, and Bacalar in Quintana Roo.
 And San Cristóbal is technically a Pueblo Mágico as well.

 We arrived in Chiapa de Corzo as the final part of our tour.
 Most tours will give you around 45 minutes to an hour to explore the town.
 It’s a small place so you can see quite a bit of it in that amount of time.